walkingriver/Angular-Apprentice/chapters/10-Modifying-the-Home-Page.md

 ng serve --open
 ```

-> [!TIP]
-> The `--open` flag automatically opens your default browser to `http://localhost:4200`.
-You can also use `npm start`, which is an alias for `ng serve`.

-When the server starts and we open our browser, we should see a nicely styled card with our content.
-The Material card provides a subtle elevation effect and consistent padding, making our content look polished and professional.
+When the server starts and we open our browser, we should see a nicely styled card
+with our content.
+The Material card provides a subtle elevation effect and consistent
+padding, making our content look polished and professional.

 If we click the "Go to Roster" button, nothing will happen yet.
-While we've added the `routerLink="/roster"` to our button, we haven't created the corresponding route in our `app.config.ts`.
+While we've added
+the `routerLink="/roster"` to our button, we haven't created the corresponding route
+in our `app.config.ts`.
 We'll set up the roster route and component in the next chapter.

 > [!NOTE]
-> If you check your browser's console, you'll see Angular's router warning us about the missing route.
+> If you check your browser's console, you'll see Angular's router warning us about
+> the missing route.
 This is helpful during development to catch navigation issues.

 Our home page now has a clean, modern look following Material Design principles.
+In
-In the next chapter, we'll create the roster page and set up its route, where we'll explore more complex Material components like tables and dialogs.
+the next chapter, we'll create the roster page and set up its route, where we'll
+explore more complex Material components like tables and dialogs.